leomvit/leomvit.github.io/_posts/2021-07-08-parallel-lines.md

 destinies aligned, stay with me, just sit<br />
 our colours combined, heartbreak was a myth<br />
 thoughts resigned, this ending was so fit<br />
-to realise we were parallel lines to begin with<br />
+to realise we were parallel lines to begin with.<br />